Can I take Metformin and Naproxen together?

 - Discussion

-Taking naproxen and metformin together can increase the risk of a rare but serious condition called lactic acidosis.
-It can also put extra strain on your kidneys, which may lead to metformin building up in your body.
+Taking naproxen and metformin together can increase the risk of a rare but very serious condition called lactic acidosis (a build-up of acid in the blood).
+It can also increase the risk of kidney problems and may cause your blood sugar levels to drop lower than expected.

 In this article: